 The veteran may have died while on active duty, or inactive duty training.
 The veteran affairs will go through the proper review of the documents and the decision of the spouse.

 Veteran affairs also examine whether or not the disability is related to service and then make a final decision.
 Then, the spouse will be given dependency and indemnity compensation.
+DIC provides a monthly monetary benefit to the surviving spouse.

 Home Benefits for Spouses of Veterans: